jbtrystram/Red_Hat_Internship/IoT Cloud Market.md

  - Telnet

 **Authentication**
-Token (got into your runabove account, when provisioning a device) + TLS
+Token (got into your runabove account, when provisioning a device) or TLS certificate

 **Confidentiality** devices may use TLS encryption